omtoi101/bommer-token-logger/README.md

 8. send to victim on discord

-**disclaimer this is for educational use only and i am not responsible for your actions or uses of this code**
+# **!!Disclaimer this is for educational use only and i am not responsible for your actions or uses of this code!!**